 This activity is designed to teach students more about trees and their animal friends around the world.
 Students will explore questions such as Whooo lives in that tree? and Where does that tree live?
 This activity also allows for applications to Indigenous Peoples Studies and connections to the Association of BC Forest Professionals.

-This activity’s purpose is to stimulate students’ curiosity about nature and demonstrate how nature uses its own recycling process.
 Students will read the story Log Hotel and record information in their journals, examine the process of decay and learn new vocabulary, while working in groups.

 By collecting objects from the outdoors and creating a collage, students will explore the different textures of nature.
 Students will learn to tell a story without using words, and describe an image and the textures shown.